-This is a recipe where you’ll want to use your stand mixer or a hand mixer, if you don’t have a stand mixer on hand.
+This is a recipe where you’ll want to use your stand mixer or a hand mixer.

-In a large bowl, beat the softened butter and sugars together until light and creamy.
+Cream the butter and sugars together until light and creamy.

-In another bowl, measure out all the dry ingredients—flour, salt and baking soda.
-Whisk them together.
+In another bowl, measure the dry ingredients—flour, salt and baking soda.
+Whisk to combine.

-Pour half of the dry ingredients into the butter mixture.
-Beat until combined, then add the other half, blending until the dough comes together.
+Pour half of the dry ingredients into the wet ingredients.
+Mix until combined.
+Add the other half, blending until the dough just comes together.

-Cover the dough, and transfer it to the fridge to chill for at least 2 hours.
-(We’ve chilled it overnight with no issues, too!)
+Cover the dough, and chill for at least 2 hours in the refrigerator.
+We’ve chilled it overnight with no issues, too!

-Preheat the oven, and line a baking sheet with parchment paper or a nonstick baking mat.
+Preheat the oven.
+Line a baking sheet with parchment paper or a nonstick baking mat.

 Use a 1-tablespoon cookie scoop to form cookies.
 Roll the dough between your palms until rounded and smooth.

-Roll the dough balls in the additional Halloween sprinkles until they’re coated, and place them on the prepared baking sheet.
-Leave about 2” between the cookies so the dough can spread as it bakes.
+Roll the dough in the extra Halloween sprinkles until they’re coated, and place them on the prepared baking sheet.
+Leave about 2” between the cookies so the cookies can spread as they bake.

 Once all the cookies are on the baking sheet, bake for 10-11 minutes in the preheated oven, or until golden brown.

-Once you’ve removed them from the oven, press the eye sprinkle decorations into the tops of the cookies.
+Press the eye sprinkles into the tops of the cookies once you’ve removed them from the oven.
 Do this gently, and keep in mind that the cookies are HOT.

-Let the cookies cool slightly on a wire rack before enjoying warm with a glass of your favorite milk.
+Let the cookies cool slightly on a wire rack before enjoying warm.

 Erin’s Easy Entertaining Tips

-Everyone loves a Halloween-centric party!
+Everyone loves a Halloween party!
 And Halloween-centric desserts!

 Here are some of my tips and tricks for making Halloween entertaining a breeze this year:

-- Get your supplies well before it’s baking time.
-My first batch of these beauts was missing some sprinkles because I didn’t have enough sprinkles.
+- Get your supplies before it’s baking time.
+My first batch of these was missing some sprinkles because I didn’t have enough.
 Make sure all your ingredients are present and accounted for before you bake—especially if you have to order specialty sprinkles!

-- Bake these cookies in advance.
-They keep well in an air-tight food storage container, so do yourself a favor and bake them beforehand.
+- Bake these cookies early.
+They keep well in an air-tight food storage container, so you can bake them beforehand.

 - If you don’t want to do the whole baking process beforehand, at least make the batter in advance so all you have to do is scoop the cookies and bake ‘em.